-- 2. Press the Windows key in the SYSTEM keypad or on an external keyboard to access Windows[®]. - Open the "Control Panel" > "Network and Sharing Center" > "Change adapter settings" dialog and right-click the local connection.
-Windows 7: open the "Control Panel" > "Network and Internet" > "Network and Sharing Center" > "Local Area Connection Status" dialog. - 4.
+- 2. Use the Windows icon in the toolbar (or the Windows key on an external keyboard) to access Windows[®]. - 3.
+Open the "Control Panel" > "Network and Sharing Center" > "Change adapter settings" dialog and right-click the local connection. - 4.
 Select "Properties" and confirm the user account control message, depending on your current user account. - If your current account is an administrator account, select "Yes". - If your account is an account with standard user rights, enter the password of the administrator account and select "Yes".